Walter Dahn

 The Audioarchiv Kunst is gradually emerging and for the first time is building up an extensive and polyphonic sound archive on the spirit of the times and developments in art in the Rhineland since the 1960s.
 Nowhere else in Germany at that time were the important art movements such as Pop Art, Minimal and Conceptual Art from the USA taken up and able to develop into new “Rhineland” positions, such as Fluxus.
 Sections, such as the new electronic music, also entered into new alliances with art during this period.

-A contemporary witness of this time is Walter Dahn.
+A contemporary witness of this time was Walter Dahn.

 Link